 Bosnia and Herzegovina is a country in southeastern Europe on the Balkan Peninsula.
 It borders Croatia, Serbia, Montenegro, and the Adriatic Sea, and it’s increasingly becoming a popular tourist destination.
-The country’s prime location makes it an attractive place for businesses looking to expand to southeastern Europe.
+The country’s prime location makes it an attractive place for companies looking to expand to southeastern Europe.

 Unfortunately, expanding to Bosnia and Herzegovina comes with some difficulties, starting with payroll.
 Instead of trying to choose a Bosnia and Herzegovina payroll option and setting up your payroll, Globalization Partners makes it easier with Bosnia and Herzegovina payroll outsourcing.
 Our goal is to help you expand faster without the hassle of compliance.

-Bosnia and Herzegovina Taxation Rules
+Taxation Rules in Bosnia and Herzegovina

 Before you look at setting up your Bosnia and Herzegovina payroll, you need to know that the country includes two entities — the Federation of Bosnia and Herzegovina (FBiH) and Republika Srpska (RS).
 Each entity is almost entirely separate from the other and has its own government, parliament, police force, laws, and more.

-Your Bosnia and Herzegovina Payroll Options
+Bosnia and Herzegovina Payroll Options for Companies

 No matter which Bosnia and Herzegovina entity you’re in, you can choose between four different payroll options: